kutluhanNG/MachineLearning/README.md

 # MachineLearning
-All Machine Learning codes I write.
+All Machine Learning codes I write from Hands on ML notes.